Major Projects updates

 Narrabri Waste Management Facility Expansion

-The project aims to continue to support landfill operations within the existing site and meet the Shire's future waste management requirements.
+This expansion will continue to support landfill operations within the existing site and meet the Shire's future waste management requirements.

 For any further information, please contact the Narrabri Shire Council on (02) 6799 6866 or council@narrabri.nsw.gov.au